Fibromyalgia: Comorbidity

-Fibromyalgia as a stand-alone diagnosis is uncommon, as most fibromyalgia patients often have other chronic overlapping pain problems, mental disorders or physical conditions.

-Comorbidities can give higher levels of pain and other symptoms.
+Fibromyalgia as a stand-alone diagnosis is uncommon, as most fibromyalgia patients often have other chronic overlapping pain problems, mental disorders or other medical conditions.
+Comorbidities may be associated with more intense pain and other symptoms.

-Fibromyalgia is associated with mental health issues including Anxiety, Post-traumatic stress disorder – Approximately one third of patients presenting with an FM diagnosis also meet criteria for posttraumatic stress disorder (PTSD), Bipolar disorder, Alexithymia, and Depression – Patients with fibromyalgia are five times more likely to have major depression than the general population.
+Fibromyalgia is associated with mental health issues, including anxiety, post-traumatic stress disorder (PTSD), bipolar disorder, alexithymia, and depressive disorders.
+Approximately one-third of patients presenting with an FM diagnosis also meet the criteria for PTSD, and are five times more likely to have major depressive disorder than the general population.

-Experiencing pain and limited energy from having fibromyalgia leads to less activity, leading to social isolation and increased stress levels, which tends to cause anxiety and depression.
-Separation of symptoms due to depression or FM can be difficult.
+The pain and limited energy of fibromyalgia often leads to less activity, leading to social isolation and increased stress levels—both of which tend to cause anxiety and depression.
+Separation of depression symptoms from those of fibromyalgia is difficult.

-Numerous chronic pain conditions are often comorbid with fibromyalgia.
-These include Chronic tension headaches, Myofascial pain syndrome, and Temporomandibular disorders.

-Neurological disorders that have been linked to pain or fibromyalgia include, Multiple sclerosis, Post-polio syndrome, Neuropathic pain, Parkinson's disease.
+Chronic pain conditions are often comorbid with fibromyalgia, including neuropathic pain, chronic tension headaches, myofascial pain syndrome, and temporomandibular joint dysfunction.
+Neurological disorders that have been linked to pain or fibromyalgia include multiple sclerosis, post-polio syndrome, and Parkinson's disease.

-Fibromyalgia largely overlaps with several syndromes that may share the same pathogenetic mechanisms.
-These include myalgic encephalomyelitis/chronic fatigue syndrome and irritable bowel syndrome.
+Fibromyalgia may share pathogenetic overlap with other syndromes, including myalgic encephalomyelitis/chronic fatigue syndrome and irritable bowel syndrome (IBS).

-Comorbid fibromyalgia has been reported to occur in 20–30% of individuals with rheumatic diseases, including rheumatoid arthritis (RA).
-It has been reported in people with noninflammatory musculoskeletal diseases.
+Fibromyalgia has been reported to occur as a comorbidity in 20–30% of individuals with rheumatic diseases, including rheumatoid arthritis (RA).
+It has also been reported in people with noninflammatory musculoskeletal disorders.

-The prevalence of fibromyalgia in gastrointestinal disease has been described mostly for celiac disease and irritable bowel syndrome (IBS).
-IBS and fibromyalgia share similar pathogenic mechanisms, involving immune system mast cells, inflammatory biomarkers, hormones, and neurotransmitters such as serotonin.
-Changes in the gut biome alter serotonin levels, leading to autonomic nervous system hyperstimulation.
+The prevalence of fibromyalgia in gastrointestinal disease has been described mostly for celiac disease and irritable bowel syndrome.
+IBS and fibromyalgia may share similar pathogenic mechanisms involving mast cell abnormalities, inflammatory biomarkers, hormones, and neurotransmitters such as serotonin.
+Dysbiosis alters serotonin transmission, leading to autonomic nervous system hyperstimulation.

-Other conditions that are associated with fibromyalgia include obesity, connective tissue disorders, cardiovascular autonomic abnormalities, obstructive sleep apnea-hypopnea syndrome, restless leg syndrome and an overactive bladder.
+Other conditions that are associated with fibromyalgia include obesity, connective tissue disease, cardiovascular autonomic abnormalities, obstructive sleep apnea (hypopnea syndrome), restless legs syndrome, and overactive bladder.